JosenRomero/easy-tailwindcss/README.md

     This method avoids keeping the sidebar open and can be more convenient if you are not constantly using the sidebar with the extension open.

     - Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac) to open the Command Palette.
-    - Type `Help me with TailwindCss` and select the command.
+    - Type `Easy TailwindCss: Help me with TailwindCss` and select the command.
-    - Enter your description in the prompt, for example, "fixed background".
+    - In the input field, describe the utility class you need and press `Enter`.
     - The extension will insert the correct TailwindCSS class at your cursor position.

     ![Get tailwindcss utility class 03](https://raw.githubusercontent.com/JosenRomero/easy-tailwindcss/main/images/get_tailwindcss_utility_class_03.gif)